Graduate Student Funding and Awards

-Awarded by the Mathematics Department to graduate students who have been outstanding in their work as teaching assistants or as students in the graduate program and/or as teaching assistants, the Hutchinson Fellowship provides one semester of relief from teaching to allow students to work on their thesis problems.
-Accordingly, it is given to students who have passed their A exam.
+Awarded for excellent work as students in the graduate program and/or as teaching assistants, the Hutchinson Fellowship provides one semester of relief from teaching to allow students to work on their thesis problems.
+Accordingly, it is awarded to students who have passed their A exam.
 Preference is given to students with both outstanding academic achievements and outstanding teaching.

 The Torng Prize: